StephAdongo/calculator/README.md

+#Calculator

-This is  a simple calculator clone for simple calculator.
+This is a simple calculator for basic calculations.

+##Features

+-Addition
+-Multiplication
+-Subtraction
+-Division

+##Languages used

+-html
+-css
+-javascript